-Rice12 and Negroponte,13 who had keen insights on Mexico, and at the Security Council, with Dan Fisk.14 In both administrations, there was a nice alignment of people that knew Mexico, who had either worked in Mexico or had a particular interest in the country.
+In the first administration, at the State Department, with Secretary Colin Powell.
+But on a day-to-day basis, Roberta Jacobson® from day one to my last day at the embassy was always available, accessible and had a very good sense of what was going on in Mexico.
+In the White House, Hadley,® Condoleezza Rice, and Tom Shannon.
+During the second administration, I had good relations with Rice and Negroponte, who had keen insights on Mexico, and at the Security Council, with Dan Fisk.
+In both administrations, there was a nice alignment of people that knew Mexico, who had either worked in Mexico or had a particular interest in the country.
 Everyone knew how important Mexico was to Bush.
-In the embassy in Mexico, John Dickson15 and, later on, Lesley Basset,16 who served with me as my deputy the last couple of years.
-I was very blessed in terms of the individuals, their commitment, and our ability to interface with a whole range of Mexican officials.
+In the embassy in Mexico, John Dickson and, later on, Leslie Basset, who served with me as my deputy the last couple of years.
+I was very blessed in terms of the individuals, their commitment and our ability to interface with a whole range of Mexican officials.
 We all kept our eye on the ball.

-How did you get along with Secretary Powell?
+How did you get along with Secretary Powel?

 He was one of the most accessible people early on.
 He gave me his e-mail and his cell phone number and said, "If you've got to talk to me, you pick up that phone and talk to me.
 If you've got to get an e-mail to me and you want a response, I'll turn it around."
-Indeed he did.
+Indeed, he did.
 I remember having to coordinate between him and some of the leadership in Mexico on a Saturday and he was very accessible.